 Besides Benders cuts, there are cuts based on the Lagrangian duality for mixed-integer recourse.
-Zou et al. \cite{zou2019stochastic} proposed Lagrangian cuts and strengthened Benders cuts for multistage stochastic programs with binary state variables.
-Chen and Luedtke \cite{chen2022generating} proposed a normalization perspective for generating Lagrangian cuts and accelerated the cut generation process by focusing on a restricted subspace.
+Zou et al. \cite{zou2019stochastic} propose Lagrangian cuts and strengthened Benders cuts for multistage stochastic programs with binary state variables.
+Chen and Luedtke \cite{chen2022generating} propose a normalization perspective for generating Lagrangian cuts and accelerate the cut generation process by focusing on a restricted subspace.
 Benders cuts and Lagrangian cuts have also been combined \cite{rahmaniani2020benders} and extended to solve mixed-integer nonlinear programs \cite{li2018improved, li2019generalized}.

-More recently, nonlinear cuts based on the augmented Lagrangian duality have been studied .
-Ahmed et al. \cite{ahmed2019stochastic} proposed reverse norm cuts and AL cuts to approximate Lipschitz value functions.
+More recently, nonlinear cuts based on the augmented Lagrangian duality have been studied.
+Ahmed et al. \cite{ahmed2019stochastic} propose reverse norm cuts and AL cuts to approximate Lipschitz value functions.
 Reverse norm cuts date back to global Lipschitz minimization \cite{mayne1984outer}, and AL cuts are derived from exact penalization established by Feizollahi et al. \cite{feizollahi2017exact}.
-Later, Zhang and Sun \cite{zhang2019stochastic} used the exact penalization property as a workaround to the complete recourse condition; they further proposed generalized conjugacy cuts, which unify reverse norm cuts and AL cuts, and studied iteration complexities of stochastic dual dynamic programs (SDDP).
+Later, Zhang and Sun \cite{zhang2019stochastic} use the exact penalization property as a workaround to the complete recourse condition; they further propose generalized conjugacy cuts, which unify reverse norm cuts and AL cuts, and study iteration complexities of stochastic dual dynamic programs (SDDP).